Monastir, Tunisia: Climate

+Monastir has a hot semi-arid climate (Köppen BSh), characterized by hot summers, mild winters, abundant sunshine, and low rainfall year-round.
+Located on Tunisia’s central Mediterranean coast, it experiences more moderate conditions than inland areas bordering the Sahara.
+Average high temperatures reach about 33 °C (91 °F) in July and August.
+Relative humidity decreases slightly during peak summer, averaging around 55% in June, 53% in July, and 57% in August, before rising to about 64% in September.

 Economy

 The industrial sector, tourism and agriculture constituting the main activities of the population :

 The economy of this region is also based on agriculture.
 The 86% of land used for agriculture, of which 13,125 ha are public or private irrigated areas.
 450 ha are forests against 4,600 ha for rangelands.
 The livestock production is around 74,500 head (cattle, goats, sheep).
 Regarding the main agricultural products, the region produces in particular fishery products (23,983 t / year), red meat, poultry, milk, oil and olive.
 Olive cultivation covers an area of 60,000 ha.
 Monastir is also making a reputation for the production of vegetable crops (169,702 t / year) and arboriculture (11,297 t).
 The development of agriculture is favored by the presence of 8 hill lakes and hill dams.
 The establishment of a dozen aquaculture sites in the lagoon of Monastir also allows the region to engage in the breeding of sea bream and sea bass.